-Most people can benefit from psychotherapy if they are open and willing to let go of some things that are not working.
+Most people can benefit from psychotherapy if they are open to letting go of things that are not working.
+Or if they are only open to being open.
 But it takes courage and a willingness to experience some pain in order to grow.
 Because therapy is so personal, the relationship is primary.
-And in choosing the right therapist for you, it is important to trust your instincts.
+And in choosing the right therapist, it is important to trust your instincts.

-Normally, the therapist takes a history: Why are you coming for help now?
-How long have you been dealing with this problem/situation?
-What is your family, personal, relational, and health history?
-Just in the intake, the therapist can glean insight into how you have come to be experiencing pain, emptiness, etc., and you may have insight and relief after just one or two initial sessions.
+Most therapists takes a history: Why are you coming for help now?
+How long have you been dealing with this problem or situation?
+What is your family, personal, relational, health, and religious history?
+People often have insight and feel relieved after just a session or two.
 You now have someone on your side.

 Psychotherapy is a professional relationship in which the therapist is there for the person coming for help.
 Your needs are primary.
-The therapeutic relationship is unlike any other relationship in life.
-The therapist offers a non-judgmental, caring, consistent relationship where the person's authentic selves can emerge.
+The therapeutic relationship is unlike any other.
+The therapist offers a non-judgmental, caring, consistent relationship where a person's authentic self can emerge.
 It is the therapist's job to offer boundaries and guidance to keep the relationship healthy and safe.
 The counselee sets the pace at which the therapeutic work proceeds.
-I believe in a "corrective emotional experience" in therapy.
-Because a healthy therapist finds other ways to meet our needs, we can be there for you in ways that no other person in your life can be.
+Because healthy therapists find other ways to meet our needs, we can be there for you in ways that no other person in your life can be.

-Persons can make changes to their personality structures when they are accepted in an honest, caring relationship, and when they become aware of self-replicating patterns that have been handed down the generations in their families.
+Persons can blossom when they are accepted in an honest, caring relationship, and when they become aware of self-replicating patterns that have been handed down the generations in their families.

 Therapy is also educational.
-Many people are not taught self, life, relational skills; we learn misinformation through our significant relationships and cultures.
-In therapy you learn about emotions, relationships, facing change, mindfulness and meaning, values and spirituality, life changes, grief, and loss, building positive habits, delayed gratification, self-compassion, and much more can be examined and experienced/incorporated.
+In therapy you learn about emotions, thoughts, behaviors, relationships, facing change, mindfulness and meaning, values and spirituality, the life cycle, grief, and loss, building positive habits, delayed gratification, self-compassion and self care, and much more.
 Therapy can offer people markers and goals so that they flourish instead of just exist.